osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 Current gaps relative to clean-ot:

-- No recursive LogVole protocol.
 - CI-VOLE public API, CRT wrapping/unwrapping, SID state, and default params are present in the fresh LogVole2 port.
-- Root helper math, golden-seed search, root offline setup, and local root online digest/response flow are present.
+- Root helper math, golden-seed search, root offline setup, sender precompute, cached repeated online, and root digest/response flow are present.
-- Top-level root local relation is covered with clean-ot-style small plaintext inputs, golden-root seed selection, and CRT-centered noise tolerance.
-- Top-level root local sender/receiver API helpers are present and relation-tested.
+- Clean-ot-profile two-/three-level recursive LogVole flows are present locally and over coproto.
-- No coproto root randomized digest exchange is wired yet.
-- Full recursive VOLE relation tests are not ported yet.
-- No sender precompute path.
+- Recursive coproto now uses deterministic `Socket::fork()` lanes instead of depth-first frames on a single stream.
-- No cached-root reuse path.
+- Internal setup reuse now skips the reused shrink/expand offline exchange, matching clean-ot's `reusable_internal_state` path.
-- Seed-label helpers are partial; the recursive seed-label protocol path is not wired yet.
-- LHE/LENC/shrink-expand helper layers are substantially ported, but still need recursive wrapper integration.
+- Sender online now starts precompute on `macoro::thread_pool` while the coproto service waits for the receiver digest, matching clean-ot's service-thread/precompute-future structure.
+- Hot recursive online, sender seed-candidate expansion, and CI CRT chunk loops now use a clean-ot-style worker-slot helper backed by `macoro::thread_pool`.
+- `golden_seed_transmitted` exists in the current clean-ot type but is not used by the LogVole online path; no libOTe behavior is currently gated on it.
-- Runtime cache scoping/per-role cache behavior is not at clean-ot parity yet.
+- Runtime cache scoping/per-role cache behavior still needs a final clean-ot audit, especially around local helper behavior, counters, and example/benchmark expectations.
-- Root/seed message encoding is present; coproto root protocol wiring is not.
 - Contains stale key-derive API and tests that should not drive the final design.

 ## Required libOTe changes